The Pros and Cons of a Dual Key Homes Investment Strategy

 1. Two Rental Incomes and One Set of Fees

-The most attractive aspect of a dual key homes investment strategy is that you’ll have one home with two portions that can be rented out.
+The most attractive aspect of a dual-key home investment strategy is that you’ll have one home with two portions that can be rented out.

 The idea is that investors could be in a positively geared position where the property generates enough positive cash flow to maintain itself through the rental income.

-The second possible advantage with dual key homes is that property investors could live in one half of the property and rent out the other half.
+Another advantage of dual-key homes is that property investors can live on one half of the property and rent out the other, making it a practical and income-generating investment.

-So instead of you having to repay two loans (one for the property you live in and one for your investment property), you’re only paying one, and you’re generating some income to contribute to the mortgage payments.
+So, instead of having to repay two loans (one for the property you live in and one for your investment property), you’re only paying one, and you’re generating some income to contribute to the mortgage payments.

 1. Small Resale Demand

-One of the most substantial risks of dual key homes is that they are generally more attractive to property investors and not owner-occupiers.
+One of the most substantial risks of dual-key homes is that they are generally more attractive to property investors than to owner-occupiers.

-So, if owner-occupiers aren’t necessarily looking to buy dual key homes, the potential resale market is significantly reduced.
+If owner-occupiers aren’t necessarily looking to buy dual-key homes, the potential resale market is significantly reduced.

-So investing in dual key homes might end up offering limited capital growth.
+Therefore, investing in dual-key homes might end up offering limited capital growth.

 2. Potentially Lower in Tenant Demand

-While dual key homes are undoubtedly attractive for families who require extra space for a parent or elderly relative to live close by but still want a little bit of privacy and separation, there isn’t much evidence indicating they’re in high demand.
+While dual-key homes are undoubtedly attractive for families that require extra space for a parent or elderly relative to live close by but still want a little bit of privacy and separation, there isn’t much evidence indicating they’re in high demand.

 If they’re not looking for an apartment, tenants generally have a strong preference for standalone homes with a garden.